We Grow From SeedGolden Bough Tree Farm

 LOEBNER MAGNOLIA Z5a/8m

-A good-sized hybrid Magnolia retaining its tree form even on the northern edge of its range.
+A robust hybrid Magnolia retaining its tree form even on the northern edge of its range.
 Produces copious flowers on bare limbs in the early spring.

 Magnolia stellata